 The Officer presenting this report, having made enquiries with relevant members of staff, reports that no disclosable interests have been raised in relation to this report.

-The purpose of this report is to present to Council, the Draft Rating and Revenue Plan for 2025 - 2029 and commence community engagement and the public submission process in accordance with Council's Community Engagement Policy.
+The purpose of this report is to present the Revenue and Rating Plan 2025 - 2029 to Council for adoption.